ShivamRavi/Bangalore_Team6_ArgusReimagined/README.md

 A modern educational platform built with a **FastAPI** backend, **Tailwind CSS** powered frontend, and a **local Elasticsearch** hybrid (BM25 + vector) search service.

 ---
+IMP: MY PUSH ISNT WORKING < THIS IS OLD!
 ## Docker Compose

 ```yaml